-A columbarium is a permanent resting place for cremated remains.
-Columbarium is derived from the Latin word devocate, or “a nesting place for doves.”
-The Early Christians in Rome used the term to describe the catacombs, where they not only interred the dead, but also sought refuge and worshipped during times of persecution.
+A Columbarium is a permanent resting place for cremated remains.
+“Columbarium” is derived from the Latin word devocate, or “a nesting place for doves.”
+The Early Christians in Rome used the term to describe the catacombs, where they not only interred the dead, but also sought refuge and worshiped during times of persecution.
 The dove of peace, symbol for the Holy Spirit, has always been associated with the Resurrection.

-Our columbarium is a separate, protected, sacred space for prayer and meditation.
-It occupies approximately 230-square feet in the southeast corner of the nave, the corner nearest Chapel and Temple streets.
-The image of the Risen Christ on the Road to Emmaus, as depicted in Louis Comfort's Tiffany stained glass window, overlooks the columbarium.
+Trinity’s Columbarium is a separate, protected, sacred space for prayer and meditation.
+It occupies approximately 230 square feet in the southeast corner of the nave, the corner nearest Chapel and Temple streets.
+The image of the Risen Christ on the Road to Emmaus, as depicted in Louis Comfort’s Tiffany stained glass window, overlooks the Columbarium.

-It was designed to blend with the early Gothic Revival context of our historic nave, the columbarium will resemble a small chapel with a central altar, surrounded by low walls containing hundreds of discrete compartments.
+The Columbarium’s design blends with the early Gothic Revival context of Trinity’s historic nave.
+The Columbarium resembles a small chapel with a central altar, surrounded by low walls containing hundreds of discrete compartments.